ibm-cloud-docs/account/softlayerlink.md

 # Switching to IBMid and linking accounts
 {: #unifyingaccounts}

 Authentication in SoftLayer now uses an IBMid to provide a single login for all of {{site.data.keyword.Bluemix}}.
-An IBMid is a single ID that you use to log into your {{site.data.keyword.Bluemix}} account to access and purchase infrastructure, services, and application features.
+An IBMid is a single ID that you use to log into your {{site.data.keyword.Bluemix_notm}} account to access and purchase infrastructure, services, and application features.
 All new accounts automatically receive an IBMid and existing SoftLayer accounts, except SAML federated accounts, are enabled to switch to IBMid authentication.
 {:shortdesc}

 ## Switching to IBMid